SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.2.5.md

 In some cases, a NATS issue could cause a DataMiner Agent to not start up correctly.

-#### Dashboards app - GQI: Problem while creating or updating a query when users did not have per­mission to view objects retrieved by a data source \[ID_33029\]
+#### Dashboards app - GQI: Problem while creating or updating a query when users did not have permission to view objects retrieved by a data source \[ID_33029\]

 When users were creating or modifying a GQI query, in some cases, an exception could be thrown when those users did not have permission to view objects retrieved by a data source.